Access market/portfolio data and submit trade orders in Matlab via Interactive-Brokers (IB), using the IB-Matlab application.

 - Real-time trading system demo that uses IB-Matlab, presented at the MATLAB Computational Finance Conference in New York in May 2013, and at the MATLAB Computational Finance Virtual Conference in Sep 2013 (presentation slides, demo source-code, webinar video).

 - Two reviews of IB-Matlab were published in the Automated Trader magazine (2011, 2012).
-The full reviews (PDF) are available for download here (2011, 2012).
+The full reviews (PDF) are available for download here (2011, 2012) – see excerpts below.